 Exercise 6: What is the equilibrium flow in the network with the extra road section?
 What is the average travel time?

 The exercises show that if we add a new road section, then the average travel time increases with 33%!
 Intuitively, this phenomenon can be described as follows.
-The introduction of the road section between V and W gives drivers on both the upper and lower route the opportunity to improve their travel time by switching to the zig-zag path.
+The introduction of the road section between and gives drivers on both the upper and lower route the opportunity to improve their travel time by switching to the zig-zag path.
 However, as a result of this, the travel time on the upper and lower route goes up, leading to more drivers switching to the zig-zag path.
 But as a result of this, the travel time on the top and bottom path goes up even more.
 This process continues until all drivers have switched to the zig-zag path, on which the travel time has increased as well in the meantime.
 This is precisely the equilibrium flow we have seen in Exercise 6.
 Although switching to the zig-zag path is initially a good idea, this is no longer the case if everybody does this!
 Unfortunately, this will happen as a result of the drivers selfish behavior and wanting to minimize their own individual travel time.

 The prevailing idea in the mathematics and engineering community is that when there is no traffic congestion in the network then adding new road segments will not have a negative effect on the average travel time.
 On the other hand, when there is traffic congestion on the network, adding a shortcut may lead to a larger average travel time!
 An important question that arises is the following, suppose we have a network with its latency values, are there edges in the network that have a negative effect on the average travel time when the network will be congested?
 This is an important question that experts need to take into account when designing a road network.
 The general problem is rather difficult to solve exactly, but there are algorithmic methods which can identify possible problematic edges.
 We refer to [3] for a nice overview and an analysis of this problem.